-- 1. Past Year Accomplishments - a.
-Reviewed approximately 117 legislative bills and resolutions that affected procurement - b.
+- a.
+Reviewed approximately 117 legislative bills and resolutions that affected procurement. - b.
 Responded to Chief Procurement Officer requests which are submitted by the Executive Branch.
 Request reviewed:48 Procurement Violations; 39 Protest submittals (SPO-043) and 444 Chief Procurement Reviews (CPO) consisting of Sole Source Requests, Procurement Exemptions, Emergency Procurement requests, Restrictive Specifications, Contract Extension Requests, OIP requests, and unblocking of pCard purchases. - c.
 Provided guidance through Procurement Circulars.
-Procurement Circulars written -18. - d.
+Procurement Circulars written in FY20: 18. - d.
 Protest Statistics.
-Processed SPO-043, Report of Procurement Protest Form, in order for Agencies to submit consistent/standardized data andtrack Executive Departments and CPO Jurisdictions Protests.
+Processed SPO-043, Report of Procurement Protest Form, in order for Agencies to submit consistent/standardized data and track Executive Departments and CPO Jurisdictions Protests.
 Responded to questions from government agencies and the public on HCE compliance. - e.
 Small Business Assistance Initiative, ACT 42, SLH 2017: The SPO contracted with Solutions Pacific, to provide outreach to small business and have them register as a small business in HANDS.
 Due to the lack of legislative funding support for the initiative, the contract with Solutions Pacific were terminated early for convenience.
 However, the SPO has chosen to continue the development of the Small Business Data Base, if in the future, the legislature decides to once again fund the Small Business Assistance Initiative. - f.
 Consulted with numerous departments and agencies on proposed legislative initiatives that would involve procurement on policy, compliance, and implementation concerns. - g.
 Effective January 4, 2016, SPO has taken the step to move our state government toward a more efficient "paperless" environment, by accepting only Chief Procurement Officer (CPO) review packages as digital submittals via email.
 Many of the departments have been submitting CPO reviews with department head's electronic signatures to support government efficiency.
-In addition, internally set up process for procurement specialist to submit CPO reviews to the SPO administrator for e-signature. - h.
+In addition, internally set up process for procurement specialist to submit CPO reviews to the SPO administrator for e-signature.

+- h.
 Recent audits show that many departments are not maintaining a contract log, therefore on January 11, 2016, the SPO requested from all executive departments a detailed contract log, pursuant to HRS 103D-212, Collection of Data Concerning Public Procurement.
 The log captures information of each department's contracts by division, the procurement officer responsible for the contract, contract description, the awarded amount and funds added through modifications.
 Keeping a contract log will hopefully prevent departments from experiencing lapsing of contracts, contractors working at risk, and potential violations of the procurement code.
-Procurement Circular 2018-05, Amendment 1, issued on April 29, 2019, informed the departments to consider which contract can be a commodity and/or service that might be used in a declared emergency.
-This information can assist
+Procurement Circular 2018-05, Amendment 1, issued on April 29, 2019, informed the departments to consider which contract can be a commodity - i.
+Continued reviewing Hawaii Administrative Rules, 3-120 to 3-131 for clarity and consistency.
+Sent completed sections to Department of Attorney General for preliminary review.